 Much of the prep can be done in advanced and the whole dish can be assembled a day in advance.
-It can be baked with the turkey in the oven then as the turkey is resting, put it under the broiler for a few minutes to brown the top of the cheese.
-I prefer regular yellow cheddar over white cheddar only because yellow cheddar makes for a more colorful dish.
+It can be baked with the turkey in the oven.
+When the turkey is rest, slide this under the broiler for a few minutes to brown the top of the cheese.

 Twice Baked Potatoes with Bacon, Mushrooms, and Cheddar

 one 9 x 13 baking dish

 5 pounds russet potatoes

 1 pound thick cut bacon, chopped 1/2 in pieces

 1/2 cup chopped green onions (green part only)

 1 pound extra sharp cheddar cheese (use yellow cheddar instead of white because it adds more color to the dish)

 Preheat the oven to 400 degrees F. Scrub the potatoes of any dirt.
 Poke the potatoes three or four times with the tines of a fork to create holes for steam to escape.
 You can bake them entirely in the oven but I usually start them in the microwave for 5 minutes to speed things up then finish baking in the oven.
 Transfer the potatoes to a baking pan and bake at 400 degrees F until a knife slides into the potatoes without resistance, approximately 30 more minutes.
 It's okay to start baking the potatoes while the oven is heating up.

 While the potatoes are baking, prep the rest of the ingredients.